EmilStenstrom/friendlybit/posts/2006-01-06-make-a-tooltip-out-of-some-columns-in-a-table.md

 </table>
 ```

 What you see there is a plain five column table with some classes spread out to make it easier to fetch what we want with the javascript later on.
-The whole table is given the id &#8220;info&#8221;, this makes us able to separate it from other tables on the same page.
-Each cell that are going to be in the tooltip get the class &#8220;tooltip&#8221; and an aditional a1-a3 class that simply is used to position the specific cell later on.
+The whole table is given the id "info", this makes us able to separate it from other tables on the same page.
+Each cell that are going to be in the tooltip get the class "tooltip" and an aditional a1-a3 class that simply is used to position the specific cell later on.

 Next we need to do two of things:

-  1. Loop over the table and hide everything with the class &#8220;tooltip&#8221;
+  1. Loop over the table and hide everything with the class "tooltip"
   2. Loop over all table rows and add a mouseover function to each of them that makes them show all hidden cells in that particular row

-To fetch all elements that has a certain className we will use Jonathan Snook&#8217;s fabulous getElementsByClassName.
+To fetch all elements that has a certain className we will use Jonathan Snook's fabulous getElementsByClassName.
 It takes two arguments, the element whose children it should loop through and the className it should look for.
 The function looks like this:

 ```js
 function getElementsByClassName(node, classname) {